tsgates/arch-wiki-markdown/wiki/Diskless_System.md

     # cp -r "$root/boot" /srv/boot

-You'll then need to umount $root before you start the client.
+You will then need to umount $root before you start the client.

     # umount "$root"